turingschool/front-end-curriculum/projects/module-3/showcase.md

     - Instructions on grabbing the link can be found [here](https://stackoverflow.com/questions/23821235/how-to-link-to-specific-line-number-on-github)
   * If you do not want specific feedback, you can skip this step -->

+## Minimum Collaboration and Professionalism Expectations

+* Team holds daily standups throughout project.
+* Commits are atomic and frequent, effectively documenting the evolution/progression of the application.
+There is no more than a 10% disparity in project contributions between teammates.
+* A project board is utilized (and updated throughout the project) with Github issues and labels.
+* Team uses branches, PRs and thorough code reviews to add new code to the main branch.
+* The README is formatted well and at a minimum contains:
+  * Overview of project and goals
+  * Overview of technologies used, challenges, wins, and any other reflections
+  * Screenshots/gifs of your app
+  * List of contributors
+* **Team collaborates effectively to accomplish the shared goal.
+Team productively and professionally works through challenges and conflicts to ensure all team members are able to be heard and contribute throughout the project.**
+  * Instructors are available to offer support and guidance but conversations around what *is* and what *is not* working are expected to be led by the team members themselves.

 ## Rubric

 Remember: scores are an indicator of your progress in specific areas.